 About La mera Candelaria

-La Mera Candelaria is a woman-fronted, cumbia-salsa solo project based in Los Angeles, CA. Stephani "La Mera" Candelaria's unique style is a light-hearted, vivacious mixture of tropical rhythms; sassy, humorous lyrics that deliver a powerfully feminist message; and a humble, countryside flavor!
+La Mera Candelaria is a woman-fronted, cumbia-salsa solo project based in Los Angeles, CA. Stephani "La Mera" Candelaria, a queer, 3rd-generation Xicana, has a unique musical style that is a light-hearted, vivacious mixture of tropical rhythms; sassy, humorous lyrics that deliver a powerfully feminist message; and a humble, countryside flavor!
 The project's combination of Colombian-inspired cumbia with Son Cubano flair is what makes it so unique and unforgettable-- while the rhythms and bass lines suggest classic cumbia, the group utilizes a Cuban tres as the lead instrument, and dip in and out of classic salsa rhythms, lending to the group's unmistakable earthy, Caribbean sabór.

 La Mera Candelaria has released 2 EPs: “La Mera Candelaria” (2017) and “No Te Enojes” (2018), both of which are available to stream and purchase on iTunes, Spotify, Soundcloud, YouTube, CD Baby, BandCamp, Amazon, and more.
-She is currently in production for her 3rd release, and first full-length album, "Si Reina," set for release in summer 2019.
+She is currently in post-production for her 3rd release, and first full-length album, "Si Reina," set for release on November 15, 2019.

-The rotating roster of musicians includes: Tony Sauza (bass), Joaquin Zamudio (bass), Mario Leal (bass), Abel Canel (timbales), Anita Garay (congas/timbales), Jhonathan Angulo (congas), Timothy Wheeler (congas), Angelo Salazar (tres), John Villalobos (tres), and Ivan Flores (accordion).
+The rotating roster of musicians includes: Tony Sauza (bass), Joaquin Zamudio (bass), Mario Leal (bass), Abel Canel (timbales), Anita Garay (congas/timbales), Jhonathan Angulo (congas), Pedro Rosales, (congas), Angelo Salazar (tres), John Villalobos (tres), and Ivan Flores (accordion).